ViiV HEALTHCARE ANNOUNCES NEXT ROUND OF THE POSITIVE ACTION SOUTHERN INITIATIVE TO SUPPORT LINKAGES TO HIV/AIDS CARE AND TREATMENT ADHERENCE

 - Prioritizing closing HIV disparity gaps to address those most impacted by HIV in the community, emphasis may be placed on, but not limited to: racial/ethnic inequities, socio-economic status, youth and/or elderly status, and geographic barriers

-- Adding mental health or substance abuse counseling to an existing, successful program
+- Adding mental health or substance abuse counselling to an existing, successful program

 - Training staff to focus on issues related to clients who have been incarcerated and funding an ongoing support group for the formerly incarcerated to address linkages to care